ClaudiaSuccar/MyList/README.md

 - Utilizes hashmaps to store key=value pairs.
   - Example "Key": "\<Task_Name\>"; "Value": "\<INCOMPLETE\>"
 - Makes use of Iterator, Map, and Set objects to display hashmap data.
-- Accepts human error in most cases
+- Accepts human error in most cases (i.e. inputting non-existent keys/options)
-- User navigates using a command line interface, with ability to exit program or return to another menu
+- User has option to exit program or return to another menu